ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections

 The latest version of the ARCANE framework is accessible on GitHub at \url{https://github.com/hruedisser/arcane}.
 To enable the community to replicate and build on our work, the source code for generating the figures in this study is provided as Jupyter notebooks, available at \url{https://github.com/hruedisser/arcane/tree/main/scripts/notebooks}.

 The in situ solar wind data used in this study was originally obtained from \url{http://services.swpc.noaa.gov/text/rtsw/data/}.
 This data, along with the ICME catalog and trained models is preserved at \citeA{ruedisser2025_data} for long-term accessibility and reference.
-The original catalog can be found in \citeA{Nguyen_catalog_2025}.

 \acknowledgments